nicolesmithdev/eat-the-rainbow/README.md

 ## Eat The Rainbow

-I created this web app to serve those who utilize a popular color-coded portion-control containers as their way of eating.
+I created this web app to serve those who utilize popular color-coded portion-control containers as their way of eating.
 Users can search and filter recipes by container color, meal category, dietary needs, etc. to gain inspiration on meal planning.
-Actual recipe ingredients and directions are not available; simply the container counts and source.
+Actual recipe ingredients and directions purposely omitted as they are not mine to share; simply the container counts and source.

 ### How to Use